inmagik/react-rocketjump/website/docs/reducer.md

 slug: /reducer
 ---

+Every RjObject has it's own internal state described by a reducer
 ### Default reducer

 If you don't specify anything the default reducer crafted when creating a RjObject has this state shape: